PierrePaul/pierrepaul/content/blog/2014/pycon-part-two.md

+---
-Title:  PyCon 2014 - part 2
+title:  PyCon 2014 - part 2
-Date: 2014-03-30
+date: 2014-03-30
-Category: /dev/random
+category: /dev/random
-Tags: Python
+tags: Python
-Slug: pycon-2014-part-two
+slug: pycon-2014-part-two
-Summary: Following last post, we will cover the remaining of the session.
+summary: Following last post, we will cover the remaining of the session.
 With keynotes on both days, it should now fit into one article. ☺
-cover: images/2014/pycon2014.png
+cover: /images/2014/pycon2014.png
+language: en
+status: published
+---

 # Introduction to Docker 10:50 - 11:20
 https://us.pycon.org/2014/schedule/presentation/209/